Expand your knowledge about the best handguns for home defense and why these firearms will get the job done.

 RELATED: Top 11 Handguns In 9mm For Less Than $750

-In terms of simplicity, calibers selection, frame size, and the ability to customize to one’s content, you really cannot beat a Glock.
-It’s the best handgun for home defense beginner and for a lot of reasons.
+You cannot beat a Glock in terms of simplicity, caliber selection, frame size, and the ability to customize to one’s content.
+It's the best handgun for home defense beginners for many reasons.

 With a 15-round 9mm capacity, highly accurate barrel, and spare magazines readily available, the G19 is a great defense handgun with every accessory you can imagine at your disposal.